Economist Program (EP)

-All shortlisted candidates participate in a 30 minute preliminary interview (note that former Fund Interns are no longer waived from preliminary interviews).
-During the interview, candidates are asked to provide a high level overview of their job market paper or other research paper and to answer 2-3 macroeconomics related questions.
+Shortlisted candidates participate in a 30 minute preliminary interview.
+During the interview, candidates are asked to provide a high level overview of their job market paper or other research paper and to answer 2-3 macroeconomics questions.

-Candidates participate in a full-day selection process at Fund Headquarters in Washington DC, consisting of:
+Candidates participate in a full-day election process at IMF Headquarters in Washington DC, comprising:

 - A 45-60 minute interview with a panel of three senior IMF economists and an HR Officer.
-The interview is designed to test a candidate's general knowledge of advanced economics; analytical abilities; judgment; and oral communication skills.
-Questions focus primarily on monetary, fiscal, balance of payments and financial sector issues rather than a candidate's dissertation or job market paper.
+The interview is designed to assess candidates’ analytical abilities; judgment; oral communication skills; and general knowledge of macroeconomics.
+Questions focus primarily on monetary, fiscal, balance of payments, and financial sector issues rather than a candidate's dissertation or job market paper.

-- A 90 minute written test during which the candidate will be asked to select one of three working papers and prepare a brief (one-and-a-half to two page) summary and critical commentary.
-The purpose of the test is to assess a candidate's drafting skills and analytical abilities.
+- A 90 minute written test during which the candidate is asked to select one of three working papers and prepare a brief (one-and-a-half to two page) summary and critical commentary.
+The purpose of the test is to assess candidates’ drafting skills and analytical abilities.

-- A 30-45 minutes online psychometric test designed to assesses the candidate’s behavioral skills.
+- A 30-45 minutes online psychometric test designed to assesses candidates’ behavioral skills.